georgiy-pruss/Cryptography/README.md

 test_mrm256_salsa20.c — used in salsa20.c for self-test of mrm256 and salsa20.

 rijncrypt3.py  — Python implementation of AES; used in pw.py.
-pw.py          — password keeper program (I use it for many years :)
+pw.py          — password keeper program (I've been using it for many years :)

 pw.htm         — web interface to pw passwords/data
 encrypt-pw.htm — used for making pw.js -- password file for pw.htm